-That morning I had my most uneasy practice so far.
+That morning I had my worst practice so far.

 Even though I was making progress, I was frustrated with myself and felt like there was no systematic improvement.
 I could sit down easy one session, and the next would be a mess.
-I was desperate to have a better meditation experience and to see some real progress.
+Because of this, I was desperate to have a better meditation experience and to see some real progress.

 I expressed my frustrations to my mentor.
-He told me “You westerners have an idea of the mind being linear and you always expect too much.
-You can not expect your practice to evolve in a specific and systematic way.
-The mind is neither systematic nor linear”.
+He told me that you can not expect your practice to evolve specifically and systematically.
+The mind is neither systematic nor linear.